Want to visit the Wave? Here is everything you need to know to get a permit.

 - Daypack – After trying all the daypacks out there, we just replaced our REI flashpack with this one, and it has been our favorite since!

 - Solid Hiking Shoes.
 The terrain is made of gravel, sand, and rocks, be sure to wear sturdy and comfortable shoes.
-These (his + hers) are the ones we wore.
+These are the ones we wore.

 - Hats.
 This is a must to keep you cool.
-Jacob loves this hat since you can pull out a flap to protect your ears and neck, I just chose to wear one that’s pretty. haha
+Jacob loves this hat since it has a convertible flap to protect your ears and neck, I just chose to wear one that’s pretty. haha

 - Water.
 The amount will depend on how long you will be out and how hot it is.
 We use this for longer, hotter days, and this one for shorter ones.